The fantasy environment

 A long saga would take time to reveal the continents of Globiuz - the whole globe of caverns, glens, gorges, cliffs, castle undergrounds, labyrinths and hideouts of troll-like abominations, hideous monsters and gentle creatures of the fantasy mind.
 Caymans, Cluxes, Mutabols and the other species we interact with during our lifetime journey on the fantasy continents - all collected in the glossary.

-It took us some inspiration from the Longest Journey in order to establish that an original fantasy world would really have to contain its own massive environment and science.
-The history and the ancestry of such creatures told and discovered by their offspring, nimbly written by the quill of an accidental traveler.
+The history and the ancestry of such creatures told and discovered by their offspring, nimbly written by the quill of an accidental traveller.
 The Iwi birds of the north, as it was told by the legends of Colbroom, knew the ancestry of their species and even more - the queen of the ice tower - the Queen Sibuld.

 A magic wand